spacetelescope/jdaviz/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #<Issue Number>

+### Change log entry

+- [ ] Is a change log needed?
+If yes, is it added to `CHANGES.rst`?
+If you want to avoid merge conflicts, list the proposed change log here for review and add to `CHANGES.rst` before merge.

 ### Checklist for package maintainer(s)
 <!-- This section is to be filled by package maintainer(s) who will
 review this pull request. -->